CS571-F25/p204/spec.md

 ### **Core Commands**

 Commands are parsed from user input starting with `/`.
-Commands can be executed from:
+Structured actions (create/join) happen through the Home page forms, while the in-room terminal handles collaboration and room-management commands:
-- **Forms on HomePage**: Primary method for `/create` and `/join` via CreateRoomForm and JoinRoomForm
+- **Forms on HomePage**: Primary method for creating or joining rooms via CreateRoomForm and JoinRoomForm
-- **Terminal in RoomPage**: Alternative method - all commands can be typed in the terminal
+- **Terminal in RoomPage**: Chat, rename, leave, list rooms, delete rooms, clear output

 Commands use simple argument syntax (no flags).
 The single terminal input is the canonical way to interact, with forms providing optional fallbacks.
 Authentication is handled outside the terminal, so the command list starts with room actions.